aufbauprinzip/ESP8266-LED-RGB-Color-Picker/README.md

 or any other device that can run a browser.
 One benefit is that you don't need any third party service or a constant internet connection like in the case with some IoT solutions!

+## Disclaimer

+This project uses "Name that color" (ntc.js) from Chirag Mehta (http://chir.ag/projects/ntc/) which is released under Creative Commons license.
+A few lines of code in ntc.js have been changed for this project.

 ## Idea

 Dialing in the desired colour from a web based platform by just using hmtl and javascript.